Disclosure: As an Amazon Associate EssentialPicks earn from qualifying purchases.

 In the etched glass screens, the textures are engrained on the glass itself.
 The textures on the etched glass do not fade away with time and it also provides better scratch resistance.
 Plus the etched glass feels better to draw on – in comparison to plastic texture films.

 The textured on Xp Pen is basically a plastic film with texture on it.
-The film tends to lose its texture after a few quarters of heavy uses but on the bright side, it is easier to replace the film when it gets old.
+The film tends to lose its texture after a few months of heavy uses but on the bright side, it is easier to replace the film when it gets old.

 Anti-glare screen for drawing tablets

 A reflective screen easily catches light from lights, lamps, or windows in a room and reflects them right into your face.
 Next, you find yourself fiddling around with your tablet for a better, non-reflective drawing angle.

 To counter this, both Huion Kamvas Pro 22 and the Xp Pen Artist 22R Pro screens have anti-glare and anti-reflective properties.
 Making your drawing experience comfortable and enjoyable.

 Stylus – Huion PW500 and Xp Pen PA2 Stylus

 Drawing tablet Stylus has been getting better year after year.
 Nowadays it is kind to difficult to find a bad stylus in any recent drawing tablet.

 The Kamvas Pro 22 comes with Huion PW500 stylus whereas Xp pen Artist 22R Pro comes with Xp Pen PA2 stylus.
 They both are recently introduced stylus and have 8192 levels of pressure sensitivity along with ±60° of tilt recognition and a fast response rate.

 In terms of actual drawing performance – these two styluses are comparable to any other leading stylus in the market.
 Their pressure sensitivity is well balanced along with a really good stylus tracking and faster response time.